-Holistic Dog Health vs Conventional Veterinary Medicine
+Holistic Dog Health vs. Conventional Veterinary Medicine

 Obviously, conventional veterinary medicine, the traditional approach, is the most common right today, but more pet owners are starting to think outside the box.

 I consider myself an open-minded and scientifically minded person, but I do like the idea of holistic dog health for many different reasons.
-I also always encourage the skeptics community to consider some of these differences.
+I also always encourage the skeptics' community to consider some of these differences.

 Dog food sources

 Molds called aflatoxins found in grains, heterocyclic amines found in cooked meat and fish, and acrylamides found in vegetables cooked in high temperatures have all been found in certain brands of commercial dog food.

-Holistic dog health approach to canine nutrition will mainly include dog foods or homemade dog food diets that are closely related or resemble the famous bone and raw food diet (BARF) or raw meaty bones diet (RMB).
+A holistic dog health approach to canine nutrition will mainly include dog foods or homemade dog food diets that are closely related or resemble the famous bone and raw food diet (BARF) or raw meaty bones diet (RMB).

-Like I said before, it's important to keep in mind that BARF and RMB are quite controversial in the evidence-based veterinary medicine field, and for a good reason in some cases.
+As I said before, it's important to remember that BARF and RMB are quite controversial in the evidence-based veterinary medicine field, and for a good reason in some cases.

 These high-protein dog diets aim to simulate the type and state of foods that would have been available to dogs had they been living in the wild to hunt and eat their prey.

 Immunity to canine diseases

 A holistic vet will say that a healthy immune system prevents the onset of diseases.
-Puppies are protected by maternal antibodies, but further research into this is needed.
+Maternal antibodies protect puppies, but further research into this is needed.

-A holistic vet may recommend selective vaccination for diseases that are of serious concern in the area, and some vaccines have indeed been proven to be very effective with no side effects.
+A holistic vet may recommend selective vaccination for diseases of serious concern in the area, and some vaccines have proven to be very effective with no side effects.

-Do not lock yourself into one line of thought and explore as many areas as you possibly can to ensure that you provide your dog with the most optimal healthcare.
+Do not lock yourself into one line of thought and explore as many areas as possible to ensure that you provide your dog with the most optimal healthcare.

 Medication for dogs

-Some modern medicines contain chemicals, toxins and synthetic substances that can wreak havoc to the body’s natural systems.
-It may suppress one symptom, but cause another.
+Some modern medicines contain chemicals, toxins, and synthetic substances that can wreak havoc on the body’s natural systems.
+It may suppress one symptom but cause another.

 Holistic medicine uses naturally sourced elements to build up the immune system and balance vital life forces.
 It strengthens the animal’s body from the inside and assists it in healing itself.

 Chiropractic therapy aligns the spine and addresses central nervous system issues.
 These are applied with many other methods to recover physical and behavioral wellness in dogs.

-In those cases, conventional approach is the only one we can provide our pets with, which in some cases is indeed better than nothing.
+In those cases, the conventional approach is the only one we can provide our pets with, which in some cases is indeed better than nothing.
 Other times, it's best to stick with the natural approach.

-In serious cases where your canine is ill and you're not sure which approach to take, I would advise a responsible pet owner to consult with several veterinarians, those who follow the evidence-based conventional veterinary medicine and holistic veterinarians.
+In serious cases where your canine is ill and you're unsure which approach to take, I would advise a responsible pet owner to consult with several veterinarians who follow the evidence-based conventional veterinary medicine and holistic veterinarians.